4th-year-project-2020-2021/Final-Year-Project-Data-Visualization/README.md

 - [x] Scatter plots.
 - [x] Line graphs.
 - [x] Pie chart.
-- [x] Login component - Firebase is used for User Authentication
+- [x] Login component - Firebase was used for User Authentication.
-- [x] Register component - Firebase is used for User Authentication
+- [x] Register component - Firebase was used for User Authentication.
 - [x] Comparison component.
 (Comparisions of Covid-19, Mers and Sars)
 - [x] Mers and Sars component.
+- [x] Profile component.
+- [x] Discussion component - Cloud Firestore was used to save user messages.

 ### Shirin - Smallpox component & Upload component